 can I substitute coconut flour for another baking flour?

 I find coconut flour works the best in this recipe, but almond flour works great too!
 Coconut flour is a little more dense, and when combined with the arrowroot flour, it doesn’t flake off nearly as much as almond flour.
-A gluten-free flour blend with work as well!
-Regardless of what flour you choose, the flavor should be great.
+Regardless of what flour you choose, the flavor should be great with this sauce!

 can I use my air fryer to make these paleo coconut shrimp?